CAPLTER/desert-fertilization-shiny/README.md

 ## desert-fertilization-shiny

-### shiny app for viewing and loading desert fertilization data
+### shiny app for viewing and loading selected desert fertilization data

-Desert Fertilization application to address (1) current, backlog, and future uploads of resin data, and (2) fertilizer applications.
+Desert Fertilization application to address:

+- resin data
+- fertilizer applications
+- annuals community composition

+#### resin

 The approach taken here for the resin data is to upload the raw lachat data and marry sample metadata directly to the machine output.
 This is different than,